C-R-Kelly/CircuitSchematicImageInterpreter/README.md

 `image.plotWires(HorizWires, VertWires)` will plot the horizontal and vertical wires on an image open in Matplotlib.

 `image.plotJunctions(Junctions, Letters=True)` will plot the found junctions in matplotlib as a green dot.
-If Letters=True, a blue letter will also appear next to the junction.
+If `Letters=True`, a blue letter will also appear next to the junction.
 Letters go from A-Z.

 `image.plotAll(Junctions, Components, HorizWires, VertWires, image)` will plot the image in matplotlib with all found junctions, components, horizontal wires and vertical wires.
 Returns NetworkX graph object.